Limited company names should be carefully considered before they are registered at Companies House.

 Directors can change the name of a company if the articles of association grant them such powers.
 The approval of members is not required in this instance.

 The directors will usually hold a board meeting to discuss the matter.
-If a change of name is agreed, the directors should complete Form NM04 and deliver it to Companies House.
+If a change of name is agreed upon, the directors should complete Form NM04 and deliver it to Companies House.
 Unlike the NM01, this form must be submitted by post.

 You must continue using your existing company name until Companies House issues a ‘Certificate of Incorporation on Change of Name’ and updates the public register.